Fahim20223/assingment-6/readme.md

 - `let` : One can reassign but cannot redeclare his/her variable in let .

-- `Const` :

-cannot be reassigned

-cannot be redeclared
+- `Const` : cannot be reassigned but cannot be redeclared

 **2. What is the difference between map(), forEach(), and filter()?**